 Production Coordinator: Liz Poole

-Website image description: Peter White sits smiling in the centre of the image, wearing a dark green jumper.
-Above Peter's head is the BBC logo (three individual white squares house each of the three letters).
+Website image description: Peter White sits smiling in the centre of the image and he is wearing a dark green jumper.
+Above Peter's head is the BBC logo (three separate white squares house each of the three letters).
 Bottom centre and overlaying the image are the words "In Touch" and the Radio 4 logo (the word Radio in a bold white font, with the number 4 inside a white circle).
 The background is a bright mid-blue with two rectangles angled diagonally to the right.
-Both are behind Peter, one of a darker blue and the other is a lighter blue.
+Both are behind Peter, one is a darker blue and the other is a lighter blue.

 Nachrichten